Summary

 Engage

-Students match speakers from history with their famous speeches.
+Students match speakers from history with quotes from their famous speeches.

 Explore

-Students watch videos exemplifying the four major types of speeches: informative, demonstrative, persuasive, and special occasion (or extemporaneous).
+Students watch videos about the four main types of speeches and take notes.

 Explain

-Students choose groups based on the type of speech that most interest them, collaborating to create a brief presentation.
+Students identify which type of speech most interests them and collaborate with classmates to create a brief presentation.

 Extend